packagit/packagit/README.md

 # Packagit

-Packagit is amazing laravel modules management, you could manage huge project with many separate laravel modules.
+Packagit is amazing laravel modules management, you could manage huge project with many separate laravel packagit.

 You could run `packagit` or a short name `p`, such as `p new Auth`, a module named Auth would be created.

-You can make artisan command running anywhere, All the artisan commands are identical using with packagit like following table.
+You can make artisan command running anywhere, All the packagit commands are same with artisan like following table.

 | artisan                     | packagit          |
 |-----------------------------|-------------------|